 The JMM is open Sunday-Thursday, 10am – 5pm.

 Combination tours of the 1845 Lloyd Street Synagogue and the 1876 Synagogue Building now home to B’nai Israel are offered: Sunday through Thursday at 11:00am, 1:00pm and 2:00pm.
-We will offer tours focused on the Lloyd Street Synagogue, Sunday through Thursday at 3:00pm and on Sunday at 4:00pm.
-On November 9 we introduced a new Lloyd Street “1845: Technology and the Temple” tour at 3:00pm.
-This tour is available every Sunday and Monday at 3:00 until The A-Mazing Mendes Cohen closes in June 2014.
+We offer tours focused on the Lloyd Street Synagogue, Sunday through Thursday at 3:00pm and on Sunday at 4:00pm.
+Our new Lloyd Street “1845: Technology and the Temple” tour is available every Sunday and Monday at 3:00 until The A-Mazing Mendes Cohen closes in June 2015.

 The JMM is looking for volunteers to help staff our front desk, work in the gift shop, and lead tours as docents.
 No prior knowledge or training is required.
 All that is needed is an interest in learning about the JMM, our historic sites, exhibits, and programs and a desire to share this knowledge with the public.
 All volunteers are provided with thorough training.
 If you are interested in learning more about our volunteer program, please contact Volunteer Coordinator Ilene Cohen at 410.732.6400 x217 or firstname.lastname@example.org.